 Prof. Sarah Ssali.

-Prof. Sara Ssali, Director of the Institute of Gender and Development Studies—whom Balaam fondly referred to as kaaka (grandmother in Runyakore)—welcomed participants to the event.
+Prof. Sarah Ssali, Director of the Institute of Gender and Development Studies—whom Balaam fondly referred to as kaaka (grandmother in Runyakore)—welcomed participants to the event.
 She explained that Kabaasa conceived the Hadithi Ya Mzizi platform and the themes for the previous exhibitions.
 Hadithi Ya Mzizi, meaning “Tales of the Roots” in Kiswahili, is a Pan-African social advocacy initiative dedicated to reclaiming African narratives through creative expression.
 “Founder Balaam Kabaasa believed art was a tool for memory, liberation, and voice for the marginalized,” she said.

 H.E.
 Ssentamu Churchill James (Right) with Mrs. Pamela Kabaasa (4th Right) and her children and part of the audience.